Jack Cox Memorial Trophy 2016

 Progression of teams from stage to stage

-16. The ranking of each team in group shall be determined by the number of points obtained.
-If two or more teams finish with the same number of points then the following procedures shall be applied in order until a ranking can be determined.
-First, the results of matches between these teams will determine the rank.
-Second, the net run rate (defined below) of each team for all group matches will determine the rank.
-Third, the rank will be determined by the tossing of a coin.
+16. The ranking of each team in the pool shall be determined by the number of points obtained.
+If two or more teams finish with the same number of points then the net run rate (defined below) of each team for all pool matches will determine the rank.
+If there is still a tie, the rank will be determined by the tossing of a coin.

-Net run rate is defined to be (Total runs scored group matches / Total number of overs or part overs faced) – (Total runs conceded in group matches / Total number of overs or part overs delivered).
+Net run rate is defined to be (Total runs scored pool matches / Total number of overs or part overs faced) – (Total runs conceded in pool matches / Total number of overs or part overs delivered).

 17. If a match in the semi-final or final stage is tied (see Rule 13) or remains incomplete (see Rule 14) and cannot be rescheduled then the following procedures shall be applied in order until a winner can be determined.
 First, if the match is tied then the team which has lost fewest wickets is the winner.
 Second, each team nominates three batsmen and one bowler to play a one-over per side "mini-match".
 In turn, each side bats one over bowled by the one nominated opposition bowler, with their innings over if they lose two wickets before the over is completed.
 The side with the higher score from their over wins.
 If after the Super Over, the teams are still tied, then if the teams have met previously in the competition, the outcome of that match will determine the winner (including the loss of fewest wickets in the case of a tie).
 If, by some miracle there is nothing to separate the two teams, the toss of a coin will determine the winner.